carringl/assignment1/bio.md

 everything from Dungeons and Dragons all the way to Settlers of Catan and Legendary.
 In the winter time I get one of my favorite activities, Wallyball at the rec center with some work nights.
 Thanks for reading!

+I am adding more data to my bio- non programming branch.
+This is step 10.